-Air National Guard C-130 Crashes In Georgia, Killing At Least 2
+Air National Guard C-130 Crashes In Georgia, Killing At Least 5

-An Air National Guard cargo plane crashed near Savannah, Ga., on Wednesday morning while taking part in a training exercise.
+An Air National Guard cargo plane crashed near Savannah, Ga., on Wednesday morning.
+At least five people were killed, reports Amy Kiley of member station WABE.

-Five people were on board the plane, which was attached to the Puerto Rico Air National Guard, says Capt.
+The cargo plane, which is attached to the Puerto Rico Air National Guard's 156th Airlift Wing, was taking part in a training mission, says Capt.
 Jeff Bezore of the Georgia Air National Guard.

+Puerto Rican Gov. Ricardo Rossello said in a statement that the plane crashed shortly after taking off from the airport in Savannah in the course of a routine mission to Arizona.

+Rossello said his thoughts and prayers are with the families of the crew.

-Names of the victims are not being released until next of kin are notified, Bezore says in a statement.
+Names of the victims are not being released until next of kin are notified, Bezore and Rossello say.

 Military c130 down at 21 and Gulfstream Rd.
 Avoid the area.
 21 shut down until further notice. pic.twitter.com/6hUqwmkNUu— IAFF574 Savannah (@IAFF574) May 2, 2018